Aventus

 Aventus eau de parfum is a fruity-chypre fragrance produced by the French niche house, Creed.
-The fragrance was created by Jean-Christophe Hérault and released in September 2010 as part of their 250th anniversary celebration.
+The fragrance was created by Jean-Christophe Hérault and Olivier Creed and released in September 2010 as part of their 250th anniversary celebration.

 Overview

 Olivier Creed, creative director for Creed, claims that the inspiration for Aventus was the French military and political leader, Napoleon Bonaparte.
 As a result, many of the scents found within the fragrance have a link to Napoleon.
 For example, blackcurrants from Corsica (where Napoleon was born), and birch from Louisiana (which Napoleon ruled over for 4 years), are used.

-As of August 2024, a 100ml bottle of Aventus is sold for $495 and a 50ml bottle is sold for $360.
+As of 2026, a 100ml bottle of Aventus is sold for US$510 (£310) and a 50ml bottle is sold for US$380 (£220).

 Scent

 Aventus is an example of a fruity-chypre fragrance, featuring mainly citrus top notes and animalic base notes, like as oakmoss and musk.
 Olivier Creed has stated that, unlike the majority of perfume houses, the Creed brand focuses more on the base notes, rather than the top ones.
 The reason for this, they claim, is that focusing on the base notes means to fully appreciate the fragrance the wearer must take their time in order to fully understand it.

 The full note pyramid is as follows: